Have you heard about teletherapy?

 Children who have anxiety or other needs who are more comfortable receiving treatment in a familiar setting

-But teletherapy can also work very well for families who don’t fit any of the above scenarios, and an added benefit to teletherapy for any child is that sessions can be recorded for the child and his or her parents.
-Replaying a session helps reinforce therapy concepts, making therapy “homework” more productive.
+But teletherapy can also work very well for families who don’t fit any of the above scenarios, because for some families teletherapy can better reinforce concepts at home.

 Teletherapy is not necessarily a good fit for every client, however.
 Children who struggle to remain in one place (standing or sitting) or need specific tactile (touch) cues to complete therapy tasks typically require in-person therapy over teletherapy.